GamesCreed

 One of the characters you meet besides Lila and Master is Bandar.
 Bandar is a simian, but he’s also one of Lila’s friends.
 Simians are ape-like beings looking more like an orangutan.
 Bandar knows about her past and gives Master the push he needs to ask her.
 Although the writing of how he speaks could be a little hard to understand, he means well and is protective of those he calls his friends.

-The Animations of Universe for Sale are exceptionally well done.
+The Animations of the Universe for Sale are exceptionally well done.
 It’s smooth and makes it feel like you’re watching an old animated movie rather than playing a visual novel.
 Besides playing the various mini-games, the most you will do is walk around and explore the old mining colony you find yourself in.

 The music in Universe for Sale is soft and changes subtly throughout the gameplay.
-While it doesn’t make a huge impact to really be noticed, it adds to the mysterious atmosphere the story creates.
+While it doesn’t make a huge impact to be noticed, it adds to the mysterious atmosphere the story creates.
 On the other hand, the rest of the sound design is phenomenal.
-The sounds build up the feel of a busy colony going through its day-to-day habits, from busy marketplace noises to sounds of the ships taking off.
+The sounds build up the feel of a busy colony going through its day-to-day habits, from busy marketplace noises to the sounds of the ships taking off.
 While the art and animations created the base for the game, the sound engineering brought it to life.

 Overall, Universe for Sale is a one-of-a-kind visual novel that breaks out of the usual visual novel mold.
 The game is excellent for those who enjoy a good story, as well as the unique mini-games that break up the usual gameplay.
 Well, it has its shortcomings, with some of the more difficult puzzles not having a small hint button, but the story, art, and music more than make up for it.